10 November 2022

 Enrolment Notes:

 To register for this course, email academic-registrar@icscanada.edu.
-Last date to register January 13, 2023.
-Maximum enrolment of nine (9) students.
+Last date to register is January 6 (Note that the first class for this course takes place on January 9).
+Maximum enrolment of twelve (12) students.
 ICS reserves the right to decline registrations.

 Enrolment Notes:

 To register for this course, email academic-registrar@icscanada.edu.
-Last date to register January 13, 2023.
-Maximum enrolment of nine (9) students.
+Last date to register is January 6 (Note that the first class for this course takes place on January 9).
+Maximum enrolment of twelve (12) students.
 ICS reserves the right to decline registrations.